Custom eLearning Solutions

 Example:

-A compliance training module explains Title IX reporting duties for faculty and staff in clear language.
+Reduce audit, safety, and policy risk while protecting enrollment conversion and student retention.
 It outlines campus‑specific reporting procedures and requires participants to sign an electronic attestation, which is saved to HR or legal records.

 Situational Simulations